Rural Community Business Awards 2025

 The 2025 Rural Community Business Awards, sponsored by Lands Improvement, take place on Thursday 3 July at the Royal Society of Chemistry in London.

 This category celebrates how community businesses go the extra mile to create safe and welcoming spaces.
-Whether it’s hosting ‘knit and chat’ or walking groups, or perhaps holding homework clubs or intergenerational gatherings, we want to hear what you’re doing to connect your community.
+Whether it’s hosting ‘knit and chat’ or walking groups, or perhaps holding homework clubs or intergenerational gatherings, there are many ways in which they connect their community.

 Sponsored by:

 This category celebrates how community businesses are supporting the local economy by utilising local supplies and services.
-Is your community businesses stocking a wide range of local producers?
-Are you giving them a platform to help them grow their business through dedicated food markets?
-Has your business committed to using local trade or craft persons to help maintain the building or perhaps you’re striving to support local food services?
+They do this in many different ways, from stocking a wide range of local producers, being committed to using local trade or craft persons, supporting local food services, and much more.

-This special award acknowledges the young people aged 15 to 25 who are helping to make a difference in their community-owned business.
-Is their enthusiasm infectious?
-Do they always step up in times of need or strive to share their skills in order to enhance the business?
+This award acknowledges the young people aged 15 to 25 who are helping to make a difference in their community-owned business.
+Their energy is infectious, and their willingness to step up in times of need makes them invaluable to their community business.

 Hear more about last year’s Awards from four of our winners: